-For a surrogate, nothing beats the feeling of giving life for someone else’s family.
+For a surrogate, nothing beats the feeling of giving life to someone else’s family.
 But many prospective surrogates still want to be aware of the various risks and benefits that could come as a result of their decision.

 Surrogacy is fulfilling, for both the parents as well as the surrogate.
 For the parents, the feeling is a sense of completeness from a new family member.
 For the surrogate, the feeling is one of pride from having provided the parents with a baby.
 Surrogates at ConceiveAbilities and around the world are strong, selfless women who delight at giving hope and opportunity to growing families.

 Surrogacy is a singular experience, and sharing your story may be difficult when others cannot relate.
 Luckily, surrogates have banded together to create solid communities and sisterhoods.
-Many former ConceiveAbilities surrogates remain close even after their journeys, meeting at ConceiveAbilities events, picnics, and other social gatherings.
+Many former ConceiveAbilities surrogates remain close well after their journeys, meeting at ConceiveAbilities events, picnics, and other social gatherings.

 All surrogates that undergo the process are already mothers and enjoy being mothers.
 When you become a surrogate, you have the opportunity to experience being pregnant again.
 Though some may shudder at the thought, many surrogates love the experience of pregnancy.
-Through surrogacy, mothers can relive the experience without expanding on their own family.
+Through surrogacy, mothers can relive the experience without expanding her own family.

 In countries and states that support commercial surrogacy, gestational carriers are compensated for their time and risk.
-At ConceiveAbilities, surrogate compensation ranges between $44,000 to $62,000.
-This figure can vary depending on a couple factors, namely the type of pregnancy (singleton or multiples) and the number of previous surrogacy pregnancies.
+At ConceiveAbilities, surrogate compensation ranges between $37,000 to $62,000.
+This figure can vary depending on several factors, including the type of pregnancy (singleton or multiples) and the number of previous surrogacy pregnancies.

 Contracts don’t just protect the parents, they make sure that surrogates are covered too.
-These contracts ensure the gestational carriers are reimbursed for their time and contribution and absolve her of any responsibility following childbirth.
+These contracts ensure the gestational carriers are reimbursed for their time and contribution and absolve her of any responsibility for the baby following childbirth.